BK Shivani: Early life

+She is married to Vishal Verma with whom she ran a software company until 2004.

+Brahma Kumaris

-In 2007, a pay-to-broadcast television series Awakening with Brahma Kumaris was produced for the Aastha channel in which BK Shivani was interviewed by co-host Kanu Priya.
+In 2007, a pay-to-broadcast television series Awakening with Brahma Kumaris was produced for the Aastha channel in which co-host Kanu Priya interviewed BK Shivani.

 Her TV series of conversations with Suresh Oberoi was adapted into the 2015 book Happiness Unlimited: Awakening With Brahma Kumaris.

 BK Shivani travels in India and abroad, appearing at charitable events ranging from the promotion of organ donation to parenting programs, as well as Brahma Kumaris events.
 In 2017 she was named as a goodwill ambassador of the World Psychiatric Association.